TsaiAnson/kubeparse/README.md

-# Update.go
+# update.go
-This file contains methods that modify deployment attributes.
+This file contains methods that modify deployment attributes through the kubernetes client-go.
 This is currently under development, and all instructions for completed methods will be found here.

 ### replicaUpdate
 This method updates the replica count of a specific deployment.
 The string argument `metaname` refers to the name of the deployment specified in the metadata.
 The string argument `magnitude` specifies how much the replica count will increase by.
 If a negative number is given, then the replica count will be decreased by `magnitude`.
 For an example, refer to the main function.